giseletoledo/giseletoledo/README.md

 </ul>

 ## Technologies
 I worked using HTML, CSS, Javascript, Bootstrap e Python on my previous job.
-My github has been updated with new projects that I learned through courses about web applications, OOP (Object Oriented Programming), Frameworks web, Bootcamps Android, Java and recently I finished the course Backend Programmer (NodeJS and MySql).
+My github has been updated with new projects about web applications, OOP (Object Oriented Programming), Frameworks web, Bootcamps Android, Java and recently I finished the course Backend Programmer (NodeJS and MySql).
 Nowadays I am studying mobile development, because I want to get a job developing mobile apps.

 <!---
 giseletoledo/giseletoledo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.